 Step 2:- You can select many options here.
 The most important thing is resolution of your desktop.
 Select same resolution as your desktop is set.
 Uncheck the options you don’t want!
 You can also select the installation directory.
 I recommend to leave it as “default”.
 If you go other way, please do remember path of your installation.
 Finally click “Install”.

 Final Output:- Finally you will see a success message as shown in the screen shot below.
 A new icon named “Turbo C FIXED” will also be there in your desktop.

 Now to run your programs, just double click the new icon “Turbo C FIXED” and I am sure you will be a happy man now! 🙂

 One of the major issues that come across while setting up Turbo C is – misplacing directory paths.
 Refer the screen shot below to correctly configure directories of Turbo C/C++.
 The main part to take care of is the TC directory and where it is located.
 The location/path of TC must be specified correctly here.

 To do this Select->Options from menu bar and then click-> directories.
 You will see a dialog box like shown below.
 Edit the fields with correct paths (as you specified while installing Turbo C simulator)

-As I have wrote at the beginning of this article, there are other methods available for setting up Turbo C/C++ compiler on your Windows 7.
+As I have written at the beginning of this article, there are other methods available for setting up Turbo C/C++ compiler on your Windows 7.
 The one I wrote is the easiest one.
-You still can check out other options.
-Refer the links below.